-FAQ for Johns Hopkins Health Policy Internship (HPI) Policymakers
+FAQ for Johns Hopkins Health Policy Institute (HPI) Policymakers

-What kind of help can I expect from a Johns Hopkins Health Policy Internship (HPI) intern?
+What kind of help can I expect from a Johns Hopkins Health Policy Institute (HPI) fellow?

 HPI is open to all graduate students enrolled at the Bloomberg School.
-Graduate students will assist policymakers/legislators and their staff with public health policy work for 6-8 hours in the policymaker’s office each week from December-May and follow one of the following formats:
+Graduate students will assist policymakers/legislators and their staff with public health policy work for a minimum of 8-10 hours in the policymaker’s office each week from December-May and follow one of the following formats:

-- Health Policy Generalist Intern: The intern will provide general legislative assistance to the policymaker in topic areas as needed throughout the legislative session.
+- Health Policy Generalist Intern: The fellow will provide general legislative assistance to the policymaker in topic areas as needed throughout the legislative session.

-- Health Policy Specialist Intern: The intern will provide assistance in a specific legislative topic area of interest to the policymaker (e.g. pharmaceutical pricing, access to mental health services, etc.)
+- Health Policy Specialist Intern: The fellow will provide assistance in a specific legislative topic area of interest to the policymaker (e.g. pharmaceutical pricing, access to mental health services, etc.)

-Both generalist or specialist interns are prepared to provide assistance with any of the following tasks:
+Both generalist or specialist fellows are prepared to provide assistance with any of the following tasks:

 - Conduct literature reviews, background research, and examining policies of other cities/states

 - Compose or contribute to written and oral testimony